cloudmesh/useful-introduction_to_cloud-2015/_sources/iaas/openstack.txt

 Even though the nova client and protocols will provide you with more advanced features, some users still want to access OpenStack with EC2 compatible tools.
-One such tool are the euca2tools.
+We recommend against this and recommend instead that you use `nova`.
+One such tool using eucarc files is euca2tools.
 We explain briefly how you can access them.

 #.
 Create a directory for putting eucarc, and create pk.pem, cert.pem
    and cacert.pem::